Molanoll/nhentai-dl/README.md

 ### Usage

-Just run the Downloader.py file.
-It will then prompt you for your criteria and then start downloading.
+For first time usage, you must create the finished and temp directories.
+By default, this is just a folder named "temp" and "finished" within your Downloader.py directory.
+Then, run the Downloader.py file.
+It will prompt you for your criteria and then start downloading.